The information on your Housing Application serves as a guide to match you with another person(s).

 In any relationship, conflict is natural and healthy!
 When you are experiencing troubles with your roommate, the first step is to speak with them.
 If you're still experiencing troubles, your RA will be able to help you with strategies to approach what is troubling you.

-It is our general policy not to offer room changes.
-If a student is experiencing severe trouble living with their roommate, our staff will work with them and their roommate to mediate the conflicts that they are having.
-Following mediation meetings (with the RA, Hall Director, and/Director), the Director of the First Year Focus Program has the discretion to explore the possibility of a room change if she feels that it's in both students' best interest and if space is available.
+Typically room changes are not available for First Year Students.
+If a student is experiencing severe trouble living with their roommate, Res Life staff will work with them and their roommate to mediate the conflicts that they are having.
+Following mediation meetings (with the RA, Hall Director, and/Director), the Director of the First Year Focus Program has the discretion to explore the possibility of a room change if they feels that it's in both students' best interest and if space is available.